 What should I do if my Kid is Bullied Online?

 Bullying traditionally was most prevalent in schools.
-With the rise of digital platforms, there has also been a rise in bullying online.
-Bullying refers to harm or intimidate someone who is vulnerable.
-Bullying is a term often associated with school or children.
+However, with the rise of digital platforms, there has also been a rise in bullying online.
+Bullying refers to harm or intimidates someone vulnerable.
+It is a term often associated not just with school or children but in every field.

-But the growth of social media has brought bullying into digital platforms as well.
-Bullying is growing through online mediums as well.
-This has caused the birth of a new form of bullying in the new era.
-It is called cyberbullying.
+The growth of the use of the internet and the popularity of social media have brought bullying into digital platforms.
+This has caused the birth of a new form of bullying, which is cyberbullying.

-Cyberbullying is a growing problem for countries around the world.
-It has since been studied and countries have taken actions to punish such activities.
-But statistics still show that there are a growing number of victims of cyberbullying.
-It also shows that there is a growing number of children and teens who are getting bullied online.
+Cyberbullying is a growing problem for all countries around the world.
+It has since been studied, and countries have taken actions to punish such activities.

 What is Cyberbullying?

 Cyberbullying or online bullying is bullying caused through an electronic or digital medium.
 It can occur in the digital device through text messages, applications, social media channels, online forums, and gaming platforms.

 Cyberbullying includes scaring, threatening messages, blaming, or blackmailing people through digital media.